Kptweedy/Tutorials/docs/wf-guides/extractor/index.md

 ```

 This will extract all of the conclave levels with all of the models assembled inside of one file, textures and materials however must be exported from other directories based on the name of the material on the individual objects inside the file.
+This page explains how to set up levels in blender [Level Setup](../models/level-setup.md).

 An example sound extract command.
 ```powershell